pjenvey/path-pep/pep-0NNN.rst

 objects expose a ``path`` attribute instead.
 Having no common interface between path objects, ``DirEntry``, and any other third-party path library had become an issue.
-A solution that allowed any path-representing object to declare that is was a path and a way to extract a low-level representation that all path objects could support was desired.
+A solution that allowed any path-representing object to declare that it was a path and a way to extract a low-level representation that all path objects could support was desired.